 Civilian Conservation Corps Self-Guided Tour

-History buffs will love making their way along the CCC Self-Guided tour within the park that takes you through the barracks that once housed the CCC workers and later POWs.
+History buffs will love making their way along the CCC Self-Guided tour.
+This exciting activity that is located within the park takes you through the barracks that once housed the CCC workers and, later, POWs.
 Posts are placed along the tour to mark areas of significance, interest, or historical importance, such as small trinkets or artifacts that have remained.
-Of course, you don't have to do the tour during the off-season, but there's likely to be less crowded during these months, giving you more time to really bask in the history and importance of the area.
+Of course, you don't have to do the tour during the off-season, but there's likely to be less crowded during these months, giving you more time to bask in the history and importance of the area.